-The Plan was revised substantially in 1995 to meet the requirements of the State Growth Management Act and subsequently in 2005.
+The Plan was revised substantially in 1995 to meet the requirements of the State Growth Management Act and subsequently in 2005 and 2015.
 Planning for the City’s future extends outside the current city limits to include an Urban Growth Area within which the City may expand.
 The Comprehensive Plan is reviewed annually in a public process and recommendations for amendments are made to the City Council by the Planning Commission.

 Comprehensive Plan Amendments

 Any individual, organization, business, or other group may propose a text or Land Use Designation Map amendment to the Comprehensive Plan.
 Affected property owners must agree to site-specific map amendment requests.

 Proposals to amend the Comprehensive Plan and associated Zoning Code provisions must be received by March 31st of each year, in order to be considered for the docket implemented the following year.
 Planning staff review all proposals submitted by the deadline make a recommendation to the City Council, which establishes the docket for continued review of specific proposals.

 Submit your application for amendments to the Comprehensive Plan using the Comprehensive Plan Amendment Application form.
 The list of required items for a complete application is included in the Submittal Checklist.
 Submit your complete application to the Planning Department at City Hall before the application deadline.